 What First Fence Offers

-Understand the amount of operations your device will be expected to do per day.
-Battery operated systems may not be suitable for high usage sites.
+Understand the number of operations your device is expected to do per day.
+Battery-operated systems may not be suitable for high usage sites.

 Loop Detector